© Crown copyright 2017

 Making Tax Digital for business

-On 15 August 2016 we published 6 Making Tax Digital consultations.
-They set out our thinking on some of the key design and development questions in the following areas:
+In August 2016 we published 6 Making Tax Digital consultations.
+They set out our thinking on some of the key design and development of Making Tax Digital.

 Research and case studies